We Gathered, We Celebrated, We Continue in Service

 Wow!
 What an exciting last couple of months for the USACCRA.
 Let’s start with the blessings of our COVID comeback gathering in Tucson, AZ.
 After four years (2018) of plans and safety precautions, 75 people attended the 2022 gathering with smart presentations, successful business, and fantastic food, fellowship, faith, and fun.
 As was said in the opening remarks, “When we were needed, we were there.
 And we are here!”

 Presentations included superb sharing opening night from LTG-R Jeffrey Buchanan defining the true heroes among us from popular notions of famous people.
 The next two days Dr. Duane Larson and CH(COL)-R Jeff Zust walked us through an outline and discussions on moral injury getting everyone involved.
 On Thursday CH(COL)-R Thomas Vaughn Jr., currently contracted by OCCH, led us on a tour of the Chaplain For Life campaign, an effort from the Army OCCH to assist Chaplain Corps personnel transitioning from active to retired service.
-(See slide deck on the website).
+(See slide deck here).
 This program offers numerous opportunities for the Association to partner with the OCCH.
 Friday morning CCH (MG) Thomas Solhjem and RSGM Elian Strachan presented a comprehensive and sobering state of the Army Chaplain Corps with an invitation to partner with the Association as we navigate a challenging future for our nation.

 During our business meeting constitutional revisions were approved updating and clarifying our Association’s ability to meet present and future needs.
 We said thanks for superlative service on the board by CH(COL)-R Eric Wester and elected SGM Ralph Martinez (He retires in Dec.), CH(COL)-R Bill Morrison, CH(COL)-R John Brinsfield, and re-elected for a second tour of duty, SGM-R Steven Stott.
 New board members start service 1 January 2023 for three-year stints.
 The Association continues to be blessed with solid leadership.
 (See our Facebook for Tucson photos).